Unknown ***

 Unknown is a movie that starts off with a pretty cool initial premise.
 A doctor and his wife travel to Germany for a lecture in innovative technology and the doctor leaves the hotel to go back to the airport after something he left behind.
 During the cab ride, there is a horrible accident where the cab goes off a bridge.
 The doctor is saved, but in a coma for a number of days.
 When he awakes, he goes to find his wife and she does not know who he is at all.
 In his place, another man stands beside her, claiming to be the real him.

-One thing really cool about this movie is that it examines every Possible reason behind what is happening and has Harris search endlessly for an answer.
-At one point, after looking up his name on the college website where he is a professor and seeing a photo of the other man Pop up on the monitor, he starts to really doubt himself.
+One thing really cool about this movie is that it examines every possible reason behind what is happening and has Harris search endlessly for an answer.
+At one point, after looking up his name on the college website where he is a professor and seeing a photo of the other man pop up on the monitor, he starts to really doubt himself.
 In that moment, he thinks that maybe the whole thing is an illusion in his head, and he has made it all up.
 I like that he has that moment, where he looks at the other side and says, maybe I’m wrong.

-Neeson finds himself in a situation where he knows no one, and is out of ideas for what to do next.
+Harris finds himself in a situation where he knows no one, and is out of ideas for what to do next.
 Being a foreigner in a strange country, he only has so many options.
 And so he goes seeking the woman who saved him in the accident, the driver of the cab.
 She’s played by Diane Kruger (Troy), and she’s really good here as a foreigner who is willing to help him because it’s the decent thing to do.
-Neeson ends up staying with her, hoping to find answers.
+Harris ends up staying with her, hoping to find answers.

-Frank Langella shows up somewhere in the second half of the film as Neeson’s long time friend.
+Frank Langella shows up somewhere in the second half of the film as Harris’ long time friend.
 He’s here to help bail his friend out and do whatever he can to lend a hand.
 His presence in the foreign country also leads into a major twist, which is absolutely thrilling.
-We know there’s a reason for why all of this is being done to Neeson, but there’s a lot more to it than just the reason why.
+We know there’s a reason for why all of this is being done to Harris, but there’s a lot more to it than just the reason why.
 Another major question that is answered before we even know we should be asking it is the question of how.
 How are these people able to do all this?